ros2/rclc/rclc_parameter/README.md

     rc = rclc_parameter_get_double(&param_server, parameter_name, &param_value);
     ```

-Parameters can also be created by external clients if `allow_undeclared_parameters` flag is set.
+Parameters can also be created by external clients if the `allow_undeclared_parameters` flag is set.
-The client just needs to set a value on a unexisting parameter, the parameter will be created if the server is not full and the callback allows the operation.
+The client just needs to set a value on a non-existing parameter.
+Then this parameter will be created if the server has still capacity and the callback allows the operation.

 *Max name size is controlled by the compile-time option `RCLC_PARAMETER_MAX_STRING_LENGTH`, default value is 50.*